Call for Papers

 • Research-in-progress papers must not exceed 2,000 words including all text, figures, and tables.
 The abstract, keywords, and references are excluded from this page count.

-• Poster presentations must not exceed 500 words and should provide a comprehensive overview of the topic, research approach, findings to date (if any) and future project plans.
+• SEED (Scholarly Explorations, Early Discoveries) must not exceed 500 words and should provide an overview of the idea, research approach, expected impact or findings, etc.

 • Ideas for interesting panels related to the conference theme should be submitted directly to the program chairs.